ocamposfaria/bees-data-engineering-case/README.md

 - **Data Extraction**
   - Automated collection using Python `requests`
   - Pipeline orchestration and monitoring with Airflow
-  - Retries and/or email notifications in case of failure
+  - Retries and/or e-mail notifications in case of failure

 - **Storage in Data Lake (MinIO)**
   - Bronze Layer: raw data